 On Time Landscaping has a 100% first time approval from the SNWA on grass conversion projects.
-We have been in business since 2008 and are a properly licensed, bonded and insured landscaping contractor.

 On Time Landscaping participates in annual water-efficiency training by SNWA conservation experts.